Children's hospitals observed Sepsis Awareness Month in September and World Sepsis Day on September 13 in a variety of ways.

 - Current work of the sepsis collaborative at CNMC

-Nursing staff may participate in a simulation exercise.
-The Emergency Department will hold a special education session for its clinicians on sepsis.
+Nursing staff may have participated in a simulation exercise.
+The Emergency Department held a special education session for its clinicians on sepsis.

 Cook Children's Medical Center

-Cook Children's in Fort Worth, Texas, plans include
+Cook Children's in Fort Worth, Texas, plans included

-- Sharing World Sepsis Day with its community via Facebook, Twitter and Instagram
+- Shared World Sepsis Day with its community via Facebook, Twitter and Instagram

 - Interactive sepsis storyboards (posters) in the hospital atrium